assay-it/doc/docs/core/04-assert-protocol-payload.md

 ---
 layout: default
-title: Asserts and lenses
+title: Assert Protocol Payload
 description: |
   Quality assessment is not only about status of I/O protocols but also assert of responses.
 Generic category defines primitives that acts as lense to focus inside the structures and fetches values.
 parent: core
-permalink: /core/assert
+permalink: /core/assert-protocol-payload
 nav_order: 4
 ---

-# Asserts protocol results
+# Assert Protocol Payload

 Quality assessment is not only about status of I/O protocols but also assert of the response content.
 The SDK defines [**generic category**](https://github.com/assay-it/sdk-go/blob/main/cats/arrows.go).
 Its primitives acts as lense they are focuses inside the structure, fetches values and asserts them.
 These helpers abort the evaluation of "program" if expectations do not match actual response.